The Application Process

 SECONDARY APPLICATIONS

 After the completed application file has been reviewed, the medical school admissions committee will decide whether or not to invite selected applicants for an interview.
 Interviews are crucial for acceptance.
-Be sure to prepare for interviews: sign up for a mock medical interview at the Gordon Career Center; look carefully at the medical school’s web site; talk to alumni who attend the school; and think carefully about how you would respond to typical interview questions.
+Be sure to prepare for interviews carefully: sign up for a mock medical interview at the Gordon Career Center; look carefully at the medical school’s web site; talk to alumni who attend the school; and think carefully about how you would respond to typical interview questions.
 The Gordon Career Center has a brochure developed by the National Association of Advisors in the Health Professions (NAAHP) that specifically addresses health professions graduate school interviews.
 Ask us for a copy when you receive your first invitation.

 The final step in the process is receiving acceptances.
 Some students may receive acceptances as early as October, but most students will hear back from schools beginning in mid-winter and into early spring.